UNIST: Unpaired Neural Implicit Shape Translation Network: Experiments and results

 When translating between chairs with and without armrests (third and fourth rows of Figure~\ref{fig:3d_pos_logan}), our natural expectation is that the network should only add/remove the armrests while preserving the input.
 We treat this as the GT scenario and measure the quality of a translation using the {\em one-sided Chamfer Distance\/} (CD) from the armrest-less chair to its corresponding chair with armrests, regardless of the direction of the translation.
 The numbers given in Table \ref{tab:w_arm_wo_arm_one_sided_cd} show that UNIST outperforms both our baseline and LOGAN on this metric, demonstrating that it better learns the essential difference between both domains.

 In the case of $Table$ $\leftrightarrow$ $Chair$ translations, the network is tasked to not only modify the geometry of the input shape, but also change its semantics.
 Owing to this, it is hard to quantify a good result, motivating a user study to measure the quality of the translation.
 In our user study, we asked 72 participants via Amazon Mechanical Turk to rank the quality of translations performed by LOGAN \cite{yin2019logan} and UNIST, using regular or position-aware encoding.
 We report the study results in Table \ref{tab:user_study}, which show that the participants were most likely to choose UNIST with position-aware encoding as the best translation method over both directions.
 At the same time, position-aware UNIST was also least likely to be ranked as the worst of the three compared methods.
 Still, the gains are somewhat marginal, which is not entirely surprising given the ambiguity and subjectivity over how to judge what a good translation is.
-Details about the user study can be found in the supplementary material.